Police find 24 decomposed bodies at house in western Mexico

 MEXICO CITY (AP) - Prosecutors in western Mexico said Thursday that the arrest of a criminal gang led to the discovery of a house that had been used to dispose of 24 bodies.

-Prosecutors in Michoacán state said decomposed bodies were found in the house in Coeneo, a township west of the Michoacán state capital of Morelia.
+Prosecutors in Michoacán state said ten decomposed bodies were found in the house in Coeneo, a township west of the Michoacán state capital of Morelia.

 Some of the bodies found had been dismembered and buried in the patio of the house, which was under construction.